 This website contains reports on businesses where an IPAC lapse was identified.
 It does not include reports of businesses that were investigated by Public Health following a complaint where no infection prevention and control lapse was identified.

 For more information on these infection prevention and control lapses, or to request a copy of an inspection report for investigations involving regulated health professionals or health service providers, please fill out this form (PDF) or call 1-800-265-7293 ext.
 4752.

 Tickets, orders, and closures

 A ticket is issued for an infraction (violation) of the Ontario Food Premises Regulation or the Smoke-Free Ontario Act.
-The Smoke-Free Ontario Act infractions inspection results are not currently listed on Check Before You Choose.
+The Smoke-Free Ontario Act infractions inspection results are listed on Check Before You Choose.

 An order is issued under the Health Protection and Promotion Act (HPPA) when there are reasonable and probable grounds that a health hazard exists.
 It may include direction to close a premise or activities like cleaning, disinfection, or prohibiting an item for sale.